aaronland/go-liveblog/README.md

 Dispatch posts a PubSub-style publisher using the [sfomuseum/go-pubsub](https://github.com/sfomuseum/go-pubsub) package.
 The PubSub dispatcher is instantiated by URIs defined in the `go-pubsub` package.

-Note that _subscribers_ of these PubSub-style messages need to be implemented as needed in your own code.
+Note that _subscribers_ of these PubSub-style messages should be implemented as necessary in your own code.

 ### Say